Documentation Index

 }

-The generated types will include:
+Using generated types

-AI SDK v5 (Recommended)
+AI SDK v5

 Pydantic AI (Python)

-import PromptTypes, { Tools } from './agentmark.types';
+import PromptTypes from './agentmark.types';

-import { createAgentMarkClient, VercelAIModelRegistry, VercelAIToolRegistry } from "@agentmark-ai/ai-sdk-v5-adapter";
+import { createAgentMarkClient, VercelAIModelRegistry } from "@agentmark-ai/ai-sdk-v5-adapter";

 import { ApiLoader } from "@agentmark-ai/loader-api";